 6. Genesis G80

 This is a name that is probably not familiar to the majority of drivers on the road today but the name of its parent company is quite easily recognized by almost everyone: Hyundai.
-Yes, this Korean auto maker has decided to make themselves a serious competitor in the luxury space and the G80 is a pretty worthy competitor.
+Yes, this Korean automaker has decided to make themselves a serious competitor in the luxury space and the G80 is a pretty worthy competitor.
 It’s equipped with an impressive array of sensors that can make driving easier and safer, including emergency braking, lane control, and adaptive cruise control.

 7. Cadillac CT6

 While some people may have written off American makers as true competitors in today’s luxury automobile market, Cadillac is one that is not willing to throw in the towel.
 Not by a long shot.
-In fact, their plans for the 2018 CT6 could even put them in a lead position where self-driving technology is concerned.
-Making use of what the company calls “Super Cruise,” it will reportedly have the ability to handle steering, acceleration and braking at highway speeds.
-It’s a bold claim considering the state of existing technology, but could end up generating a lot of interest if they are able to pull it off.
+In fact, their plans for the 2018 CT6 could even put them in a leadership position where self-driving technology is concerned.
+Making use of what the company calls “Super Cruise,” it will reportedly have the ability to handle steering, acceleration, and braking at highway speeds.
+It’s a bold claim considering the state of existing technology but could end up generating a lot of interest if they are able to pull it off.

 8. Lexus LS

 There may not be a more-recognized auto brand in the world than Toyota and their luxury brand is well-established as a leader in the space.
 The new LS will focus its self-driving capabilities on safety and will include “Driver Emergency Stop Assist,” which will allow the car to stay in its lane as well as maneuver around objects and through curves.
 The “Lane Change Assist” feature will allow it to shift lanes safely on its own.
 As impressive as these features are, they still require a fully-engaged operator who is ready to take control when the situation requires it.